 Consider your individual needs

 The best way to evaluate your needs is to look at your current circumstances, your past driving records and research the top car insurance companies.
-Check out a list of Bankrate’s Top Auto Insurance Companies in 2021 to consider when comparing car insurance companies.
-For example if you were involved in several accidents in the past, even if they were no-fault accidents, you may be better off looking for a car insurance company that offers accident forgiveness.
+For example, if you were involved in several accidents in the past, even if they were no-fault accidents, you may consider looking for a car insurance company that offers accident forgiveness.
 If you’re adding a teen driver to your car insurance policy, you may want to search for a car insurance company with competitive student discounts.

 Car insurance discounts in Oklahoma

 To save on your car insurance, you may want to compare discounts offered by each insurance company.
 Standard discounts include vehicle security systems like anti-theft devices and safety systems, including air bags.
 You may also get a discount if you keep your car stored for a long period of time.

 - Young driver discounts: Discounts are often available to students who maintain good grades in school, typically a B-average and above.
 Young drivers in college away from home and without a car may also qualify for a distant student discount.